 - More from this site

 - Remove from history

-Using More from this site acts as a filter.
+Using “More from this site” acts as a filter.
 It will place the domain name in the search bar and show the results.
-You’ll have to check each item.
-Remove from history works well on single items.
+Again, you’ll have to check the box for each item to delete.
+The option Remove from history works well on single items.

-- Open your Google Chrome browser
+- Open your Google Chrome browser.

-- Sign into your account.
+- Sign in to your account.

-- Press Ctrl + H
+- Press Ctrl + h.

 - From the left side, click Clear browsing data.